10 Must-Have Products for DIYers, From Quick-Setting Glue to a Reciprocating Saw

-Keep your workshop up to date with the newest tools and gear that Family Handyman editors absolutely love.
+Keep your workshop up to date with these best tools and products for DIYers.

-If you’re still nailing or screwing joist hangers, rafter hurricane clips or any other metal connectors to wood, consider investing in a metal connector nailer.
+If you’re nailing or screwing joist hangers, rafter hurricane clips or any other metal connectors to wood, consider investing in a metal connector nailer.
 One of these will save you hours of painstaking screw-driving or hand-nailing (and smashed fingers!).
-The Bostitch StrapShot 250 is a great option.
-Its compact size lets you fire nails into spots most other connector nailers can’t.
+The Bostitch StrapShot 150 is compact and lets you fire 1.5-inch nails into spots most other connector nailers can’t.
 With this design, you insert the actual nail tip into the connector opening and pull the trigger—a surefire system.
-The StrapShot 250 can fire both 1-1/2-in. and 2-1/2-in. nails, but if you only use 1-1/2-in. nails, save a few bucks and get the StrapShot 150.
-Find the StrapShot 250 and 150 on Amazon for $300 and $200, respectively.
-Click here to find the project that this nailer dominated.

 The Tajima Chalk-Rite II is the best chalk reel out there for one reason: It makes a solid line every time.
 Some chalk reels leave lines with gaps, which can be a problem when you’re cutting along the line or using it as a reference for measurements.
-The combination of Tajima’s proprietary chalk and the ultra-thin line gives you consistent and accurate snapped lines every time.
-If you like perfect lines, put the Chalk-Rite 2 in your tool apron and your old one on the shelf.
-It’s available for $30 on Amazon.
+The combination of Tajima’s proprietary chalk and the ultra-thin line gives you consistent, accurate snapped lines every time.

 Quick-Setting CA Glue